 One of the easiest method to prepare yourself for better sleep is to pay attention to your sleep hygiene.
 Many people do not consider lack of sleep as a serious issue.

-Lack of sleep affects your life anyhow, it does not matter whether you are alert enough to run a day or feel sleepy throughout the day.
+Lack of sleep affects your life anyhow.
+It does not matter whether you are alert enough to run a day or feel sleepy throughout the day.
 Because you may not feel fresh and energised throughout the day.

 Sleep hygiene is referred to as a healthy sleep pattern.
 Obtaining a good sleep at night is crucial to improve your quality of life, which includes both mental health and physical health.
 To achieve this excellent sleep hygiene is important.